-The Clinical Research Centre (CRC) is part of the National Institute for Health Research (NIHR) Biomedical Research Centre at Barts (BRC) and part of the world leading cardiovascular research programme at the Barts Heart Centre.
+The Clinical Research Centre (CRC) is part of the National Institute for Health and Care Research Barts Biomedical Research Centre (BRC) and part of the world-leading cardiovascular research programme at the Barts Heart Centre.

 The CRC was established in 1997 and moved to the William Harvey Heart Centre in 2011.
 Initially, the centre focused on blood pressure and cholesterol studies (such as ASCOT, Pathway and ILLUMINATE).
 The centre has since widened its portfolio to include diabetes/renal, endocrine, respiratory and cognitive decline studies.
 The CRC runs all types of studies ranging from niche complex studies on rare disease to large-scale scale trials and health service interventions.

-We are involved in a number of patient and public engagement activities and work closely with GP practices serving approximately 500,000 people in East London.
+We are involved in a number of and work closely with GP practices serving approximately 500,000 people in East London.

 Our vision is to be a world-class clinical research centre conducting globally influential trials that make a positive impact on patient care locally.
 We aim to:

 Our values are central to how we work to achieve our aims.
 We work in a way that is:

 Our strategic goals are to:

 The CRC has strong links with Barts Health NHS Trust.
 Barts is the UK's largest NHS Trust and the Barts Heart Centre is the largest tertiary heart hospital in the UK.
 Cardiovascular research activities will expand in the coming together of the research groups from the London Chest Hospital and the UCL Heart Hospital.